What have these 19 sharks got in common?

 Oceanic Whitetip Whaler (Carcharhinus longimanus)

-Formerly, the most abundant oceanic pelagic shark in tropical and warm temperate waters, this species is also in sharp decline.
-Previously living in abundance far offshore in the open sea, the oceanic whitetip rarely comes close to land, but it has been recorded off the coast of the south of WA and the east coast of NSW and QLD.
+Tragically, oceanic whitetip whalers are in sharp decline.
+Previously living in abundance far offshore in the open sea, these sharks rarely comes close to land, but they have been recorded off the coast of the south of WA and the East Coast of NSW and QLD.

 An impressive shark to observe, it is slow-moving but active day and night, cruising slowly on or near the surface with huge pectoral fins outspread.
 This species is very inquisitive and persistent, especially when investigating divers, but its very inquisitive nature makes it highly catchable, and the shark’s huge fins have a very high value in the international fin trade.